Clean, Robust Alkali Sources by Intercalation within Highly-Oriented Pyrolytic Graphite: Conclusions and Outlook

 \section{Conclusions and Outlook}

 Experimental data and observations show that IHOPG is a suitable source for clean rubidium vapor in a cold atom experiment.
-IHOPGs consist of relatively inexpensive and easily available materials, and their production only requires equipment typically available in atomic physics laboratories.
+IHOPGs consist of relatively inexpensive and easily available materials, and their production requires equipment typically available to atomic physics laboratories.
 They are operated with similar equipment to chromate dispensers, but require less power to operate and produce much less waste gas.
 Handling time in air can be increased to over 90 minutes with simple post-processing.
 Under most circumstances, this should be enough time to mount the IHOPG and bring the chamber down to rough vacuum.
 Another potential issue with IHOPGs is the low maximum baking temperature, which is limited to the activation temperature of the IHOPG, between 125 and 150 \textcelsius, but these temperatures are often enough to bake out a chamber, albeit over a longer period.
+Since the expected temperatures needed to intercalate lithium and potassium are higher, it is possible that IHOPG dispensers using those metals will have higher activation temperatures, which would require more power to dispense gas but allow higher maximum bake out temperatures.

 The increased capacity per mass and volume of IHOPGs is an advantage in experiments where long-term operation without service is necessary, such as space applications.
 The high purity of the output vapor reduces load on the vacuum pumps, and minimizes the increase in background pressure, which may be especially useful in experiments requiring a compact form factor, where, for instance, differential pumping schemes might not be feasible.